Do not leave your home if you have one or more of the following symptoms:

 Have a basic schedule or routine

-You don’t have to be rigid about what you will do or when, but having an idea of what you want to do each day will help you build in some structure to your day, and this is always helpful when we feel stressed or overwhelmed.
+Having an idea of what you want to do each day will help you build in some structure to your day, and this is always helpful when we feel stressed or overwhelmed.
 As well as tasks which give you a sense of achieving something (sorting out a drawer or cupboard, making a bag to donate to the charity shop when we get back to usual, cleaning the house, doing some gardening), add activities which help you feel closer to other people (more about that later), and ones which you enjoy.
 These can be simple things – things you enjoy looking at, listening to, smelling, tasting or feeling.
 A fluffy blanket or throw, a nice smell, or a square of chocolate on your tongue will be a pleasant thing to focus on and give you a break from whirring thoughts.

 Change your pace

 We are used to rushing around and stuffing our schedules full, and it can be tempting to try and distract ourselves from anxious thoughts by keeping this up.
 Humans were not designed for such frantic activity – anthropologists tell us that our ancestors would have had to spend about 20 hours a week to keep themselves fed and take care of their basic needs, and the rest of their time was theirs to enjoy.
 This is why stress has become such an epidemic in our modern world – we are in a constant state of overload.
 Think of shifting down a gear, do one thing at a time rather than multi tasking, or break big chores into smaller ones.
-Enjoy the chance to live at a slower pace.

 Pay attention to your physical care